-Caterina Maria Romula de’ Medici, who was destined to become Queen of France as wife of King Henri II of France, was born at around 11 o’clock on 13th of April 1519 in Florence.
-Her father was the Italian noblewoman and scion of the ruling Medici House of Florence –...
+Caterina Maria Romula de’ Medici, who was destined to become Queen of France as wife of King Henri II of France, was born at around 11 o’clock on the 13th of April 1519 in Florence.
+Her father was a Italian nobleman and scion of the ruling Medici House of Florence...

 The Tragedy of Gaston de Foix, a stellar military commander